 This visibility can be extended down to individual components on specific boards.

 By far, the best tool available for putting together all the pieces of a PCB product is Altium Designer.
 Altium Designer software is the most comprehensive PCB design and development software package in the industry.
 One example of the advanced capabilities available is the multi-board design functionality, which gives you the ability to design PCBs to any degree of complexity by combining multiple boards.
 Moreover, you can add case structures to form complete product designs.

 If you or your organization would like to explore Altium Designer and sample the functionality and capabilities, take a test drive Altium Designer with a free trial.

-For more information on how you can create a multi-board design in Altium Designer, talk with an Altium PCB design expert.
+For more information on how you can create a multi-board design in Altium Designer, talk with someone at Altium today.